 The front cover, just as today, screams “Come On, Join Us!” — yet at the time, this call to arms was meant for an extremely limited set of women.
 In 1982 CanCam was not a media guide for a specific “consumer lifestyle” or fashion sub-group, but arguably, to an elite social class.

 The issue’s main article “New City Formal ‘82 Manifesto” jubilantly suggests that readers dress in formal suits not just at “ceremonies” but as daily wear.
-Girls were expected to master the Louis Vuitton bag and a ¥480,000 Chanel suit — or its cheaper clone — as a complement to Western-style hotel lunches, airport visits, club house invites, theater, and something called “trad parties.”
+Young women were expected to master the Louis Vuitton bag and a ¥480,000 Chanel suit — or its cheaper clone — as a complement to Western-style hotel lunches, airport visits, club house invites, theater, and something called “trad parties.”
 These idealized CanCam women do not just eat at hotels with other rich women once in a while but have a deep connection described as a “hotel life.”
 There is also an entire section on “what to wear to your après-ski disco party.”
 And these female college students apparently should know how to cook a Christmas chicken and other ultra-American dishes.

 Yet despite CanCam‘s culture of the young madame, there was a certain level of cultural sophistication expected that you would never see in today’s likeminded magazines.
 There is an interview with former Happy End singer and “city pop” icon Ohtaki Eiichi as well as Chinese landscapes from famed photographer Shinoyama Kishin.

-The overall effect is a magazine full of 21 year-old girls who look like they’re about 40.
+The overall effect is a magazine full of 21 year-old women who look middle-aged.
 At the time, Japan had spent a few years in the aforementioned nyutora boom.
 This was the country’s answer to American “preppie,” directly reflecting the culture and style of the nation’s most wealthy residents.
 The idea was to dress like women from good families in Kobe or Yokohama, shopping at their small shinise stores that had clothed the elite for decades.
 The initial issues of CanCam offered a guide to this unadulterated upper class dress, with absolutely nothing that could be considered “subcultural” influence.
 The magazine’s men meanwhile look like they were shipped in from a Spring semi-formal at Cornell: navy blazers, gray flannels, and red rep ties.
 If all fashion is indeed costume, the idea here was to look wealthier and older than your years — although not in a vulgar nouveau riche way.
 (A reminder: This is a few years before the Bubble economy.)
 The title of the issue’s hair guide could not make this message any clearer: “I want to look like an adult.”